 Because raw and rough-cut diamonds don't have the same element of sparkle that polished diamonds have, you might want to consider a halo setting of brilliant diamonds for your ring.
 A halo setting or a pavé band will add a bit of that eye-catching glimmer that comes with other diamonds.
 You may also want to consider a cluster setting to combine your unique diamond with gemstones like sapphires or other colored stones.

 - Do raw and rough-cut diamonds cost less than a traditional diamond?
 While a lot of work goes into setting a raw or rough-cut diamond, they tend to cost much less than their polished and cut counterparts.
-So if you’re a girl on a budget who’s seeking a diamond ring, raw and rough-cut diamonds just might be the answer.
+Generally, you can find natural diamonds starting at about $500, but traditionally cut diamonds will start at around $1000.
+So if you’re on a budget but also seeking a diamond ring, raw and rough-cut diamonds might be the answer.

 - Are raw and rough-cut diamonds durable?
 Raw and rough-cut diamonds are just as durable as polished and clean-cut diamonds.
 Diamonds are the most durable gemstone you can buy, so your ring is sure to stand the test of time.

 - Where can I purchase this type of diamond?
-Since raw and rough-cut diamonds are not as common as other engagement ring stones, you might have to search a bit harder to find a jeweler who has a large selection of these diamonds.
 Etsy or smaller retailers are a great place to start your search; just make sure you are purchasing from a trusted seller.
 Authentic raw diamonds are ethically sourced and conflict-free, so ask your jeweler if your diamond is certified conflict-free with Kimberley Process Certification.